ga-wdi-boston/unix-cli/README.md

 search for the save command (indeed, any command) using the command palette.
 Try it by bringing up the palette with `⌘ + ⇧ + p`.
 Then search for "Save".

+Lets quickly take a peek inside the file we jsut created in our terminal.
+Type `cat name.text`.

 ### Deleting a File

 How do we get rid of this file?
 We'll use the `rm` command.
 But first: a